-Under the LTIP, key executives recommended by the Company's Chief Executive Officer and designated by the Compensation Committee of the Board of Directors (the "Committee") are eligible to receive annual grants of stock options and to earn a deferred cash incentive award based on the financial performance of the Company and, in some cases, its business units.
-Participants in the LTIP are eligible to earn a deferred cash incentive award after the end of each three-year performance cycle.
+Under the LTIP, key executives recommended by the Company's Chief Executive Officer and designated by the Compensation and Executive Personnel Committee of the Board of Directors (the "Committee") are eligible to receive annual grants of stock options and to earn a deferred cash incentive award based on the financial performance of the Company and, in some cases, its business units.
+Participants in the LTIP are eligible to earn a deferred cash incentive award after the end of each three-year performance cycle, which cycles begin every other year (e.g., 1991, 1993 and 1995).
 Option grants pursuant to the LTIP are made under the 1990 Plan.

-The following table shows, for each of the named executive officers, the estimated future payouts, if any, under the LTIP for the performance cycle which began in 1993.
-Payment of awards for this cycle to Messrs.
-Miller and Neal are contingent upon stockholder approval of the LTIP (see Proxy Item 4).
-Threshold amounts are the minimum amounts which could be paid under the LTIP and assume that the minimum level of performance is achieved with respect to only one of the two performance objectives (described in Proxy Item 4) during the performance cycle.
+The following table shows, for each of the named executive officers, the estimated future payouts, if any, under the LTIP for the performance cycle which began in 1995.
+Threshold amounts are the minimum amounts which could be paid under the LTIP and assume that the minimum level of performance is achieved with respect to only one of the two pre-established performance objectives (return on total capital and earnings per share) during the performance cycle.
 If such performance is not achieved, amounts would be zero.
-In addition, maximum awards would not be paid unless the Company achieved 100% of each of its performance objectives for the cycle and the cumulative shareholder return of the Company's common stock for the performance cycle exceeded the median cumulative shareholder return of the Peer Group (described under "Stockholder Return Performance" on page 20) over the same period by 12.5 percentage points (which would put the Company at approximately the 90th percentile of the Peer Group).
-The determination of cash payouts, if any, under the LTIP for the performance cycle which began in 1991 and ended in 1993 is not expected to be made until the second quarter of 1994.
+In addition, maximum awards would not be paid unless the Company achieved pre-established objectives substantially in excess of these objectives.